pyepics/pyepics/doc/alarm.rst

 .. module:: alarm
    :synopsis: an alarm to run user-supplied code when a PV goes out of range

-The :mod:`epics.alarm` module provides an Alarm object to specify an alarm condition and what to do when that condition is met.
+The :mod:`alarm` module provides an Alarm object to specify an alarm condition and what to do when that condition is met.

 .. class:: Alarm(pvname[, comparison=None[, trip_point=None[, callback=None[, alert_delay=10]]]])